jim-collier/x9git/project/design.md

 - The version lives in the tag and nowhere else.
 	- The scripted builds each carried a `thisVersion` string by hand, and a release rewrote both.
 They had drifted before, which is why phase 1 compared them.
-	- A Go build takes its version from `-ldflags` at build time, so there is nothing in the tree that can disagree with the tag.
-Cutting a release now edits exactly one file: the changelog heading.
+	- A Go build takes its version from `-ldflags` at build time, so there is nothing in the source that can disagree with the tag.
+Cutting a release edits two files, neither of them source: the changelog heading, and the Windows resource below.

+- Windows binaries carry an icon and version details.
+	- A pure Go build links no resource, so Explorer showed the default blank icon and an empty Properties tab.
+Among the options - `goversioninfo` from a generated spec, or writing the COFF resource by hand to keep the zero-dependency character - we decided on the former: a malformed hand-written resource links cleanly and fails only on the machine that runs it, which is not something a Linux box can disprove.
+	- The `.syso` files are committed rather than generated during the build.
+They are linked into binaries whose checksums we publish, so rebuilding a release from its tag must not depend on a tool being installed - the same reasoning that put `-buildvcs=false` in the build flags.
+	- Which means they carry the last released version rather than the working tree's: a file that changed with every commit could not be a committed file.
+A release stamps them with the version being cut, in the same commit as the changelog heading, and the pipeline checks the committed ones against the newest tag.
+	- The `.ico` is a committed asset too, not a build product.
+Image encoders differ between versions, so regenerating it is a hand step (`gen-winres.bash --icon`) run when the logo changes, and nothing gates on reproducing it byte for byte.

 ## Branching model